 Asbestos and Asia

 Asbestos has historically been used as cheap insulation material in construction, ships and cars.
-In the United States and Europe, it has been banned for most uses because of its clear-cut links to mesothelioma and other diseases, but it is still widely used in Asia and other nations because it is effective, yet relatively inexpensive.
+In the United States and Europe, asbestos has been banned for most uses because of its clear-cut links to mesothelioma and other diseases, but it is still widely used in Asia and other nations because it is effective, yet relatively inexpensive.
 In Asia, it is used primarily for cheap roofing insulation, and in cement and power plants.
-The health hazard of exposure is compounded by the fact that Asian workers often toil in factories with poor ventilation.
+The health hazard of occupational asbestos exposure is compounded by the fact that Asian workers often toil in factories with poor ventilation.

 A few Asian nations, such as Japan and South Korea, have banned asbestos, but they are the exceptions.